Atomicbeast101/jinux-discord/README.md

 - Python v3.5+ (This was tested with Python v3.5.2.
 Python version 3.4 and below WILL not work.)
 - Python packages: discord.py, asyncio, cleverbot, translate & bs4
 - Linux or Windows OS (Standard server version is recommended.)
-- Strong internet speed with minimal latency (All Discord servers are based in North Eastern part of USA.)
+- Strong internet speed with minimal latency (Latency effects the response time from the bot.)
 - Sudo access (Linux) or Administrator access (Windows)

 ## Setup
 ### Ubuntu/Debian Installation
 In most cases, Python is usually installed by default in Ubuntu, but may not be in latest version you need to run Jinux bot.

-1) Python version 3+:
+1) Python version 3.5+:
 ```Bash
 sudo apt-get update
 sudo apt-get install python3